halter73/tutorial/dotnet-sdk-download.md

 ## Notice!

 These preview installers are *unsigned*.
-You might need to click through a few "advanced" dialogues to convince your OS to run unsigned code.
+You might need to click through a few "advanced" dialog boxes to convince your OS to run unsigned code.

 ## Windows